Color Combinations – Exploring Unique and Exciting Color Scheme Ideas

 Triadic Colors

 As the name suggests, these colors can be found equal distances from each other in a triangle shape.
 For example, the primary colors can be seen as triadic colors.
-They are bright colors that form a contrast yet provide a certain overall harmony.
+Triadic color combinations are bright colors that form a contrast yet provide a certain overall harmony.

 Monochromatic Colors

 Maybe using one color seems a bit boring when it comes to creating color scheme ideas.
-However, if you select a certain color and you create several different shades from this same color.
-When using monochromatic colors, you can create different shades and tones of colors, thereby, producing a range of shades of colors that can grab your attention or focus.
+However, if you select a certain color and then use variations of this same color, you will be surprised at how effective it can be.
+When using monochromatic color schemes, you can create different shades and tones of colors, thereby, producing a range of shades of colors that can grab your attention or focus.
 This is a plain color scheme that is easy to create.
+An example of a monochromatic color scheme would be using hot pink, Fuschia, and baby pink.

 Color scheme ideas that involve a monochromatic set of colors are a safe bet, as they cannot easily be messed up.